pachyderm/docs/content/latest/reference/pachctl/pachctl_auth.md

 ## pachctl auth

-Auth commands manage access to data in a Pachyderm cluster
+Auth commands manage access to data in a MLDM cluster

 ### Synopsis

-Auth commands manage access to data in a Pachyderm cluster
+Auth commands manage access to data in a MLDM cluster

 ### Options